Looking for a budget Mentawai surf camp? Here’s my full review of Driftwood Mentawais – a great value camp with world class waves on the doorstep!

 Wifi is available at the camp (and surprisingly good, but don’t expect to be streaming Netflix or Skyping home!) but is a paid extra at $15AUD per 500MB or $50AUD unlimited for your entire stay.

-The double rooms sit on the ground floor whilst the double room is upstairs – including it’s own balcony and hammock setup!
+The twin rooms sit on the ground floor whilst the double room is upstairs – including it’s own balcony and hammock setup!

 All the beds come with their own mozzie net (a must in the tropics!), as well as light, fan and power point – meaning you can easily get a good nights sleep as well as charge all your gadgets before another day of wave hunting!